 - Bethany Wilson: I second Isabella, such a beautiful name.
 I’m also throwing Rosie into the mix, purely using Huntington-Whiteley as an example should provide proof of attractiveness.:)

-- Samantha Escobar: Rosie!
+- Samantha: Rosie!
 Suuuuch a gorgeous name that I feel like is way rarer than it should be.